It’s here, the holiday travel season. Think (and plan) before you fly! Martha’s top 10 travel tips.

 - I have a separate credit card with only a $500 maximum limit for travel incidentals and expenses.
 I pay it off every month and losing this one wouldn’t be the hassle I’d have if my primary higher limit cards were lost.

 - Phone charger cord.
 This one is easy to leave behind at your hotel.
 Use the bathroom outlet for charging.
 When I do the last-minute scan of the room before check-out, the cord in the bathroom sticks out like a sore thumb.
 If you’ve lost yours while traveling, ask at the front desk.
 They usually have a box of chargers left behind by other guests.
 Find one that fits.
 You may have to lie a little saying you left yours behind last time you stayed there.
 They’ll know you’re fibbing, but they most likely won’t care.
+With long layovers, delays and traffic when traveling, it is great to always have an app on your phone to keep you busy, as well as benefit you.
+We definitely recommend signing up for The Cash Kings, so you can always have something to do when traveling as well as make some extra cash.
+With your extra money we also recommend buying a portable charger for your phone, just in case.

 - Laptop power cord.
 This is a biggie!
 Replacements are hard to find while traveling, and really expensive.